Getting Older: Background

-Music and lyrics
+Music and lyrics analysis

 "Getting Older" is four minutes and four seconds long, with a minimalist production that Vulture's Craig Jenkins described as "both plush and delicate and barely there".
 It is backed by pulsing synthesizers, a bass guitar, and a keyboard that plays staccato notes, as Eilish performs in a vibrato singing style.
 Background vocals occasionally appear throughout the song.
 The lyrics explore the positive and negative aspects of Eilish's transition into adulthood in the wake of her success that she first received as a teenager.
 Due to the subject matter, three music journalists compared "Getting Older" to Nirvana's "Serve the Servants", the opening track of their 1993 studio album In Utero.

 Eilish opens the song by reflecting: "I'm getting older, I think I'm aging well / I wish someone had told me I'd be doing this by myself."
 In the next lines, she talks about parts of her life that she associates with her newly acquired fame, including the amount of voyeuristic fans who stalk her from her house's front door.
 Eilish points out that they are strangers to her and calls them out for being "deranged".
 Alex McLevy of The A.V.
 Club interpreted one line—"It's different when a stranger's always waiting at your door"—as not only a negative effect of high public attention, but also a metaphor for the challenges of creating art with authentic, honest intent when "everything you do is scrutinized with a cultural magnifying glass".
 Eilish explores how the burnout from fame has removed the fun and passion out of pursuing her hobbies: "Things I once enjoyed / Just keep me employed now."
 Critics compared these sentiments of ennui to lyrics from "Serve the Servants", specifically the opening lines "Teenage angst has paid off well / Now I'm bored and old."